Saima Shah

 Biography

-Saima is Lecturer in Transnational Education at the Afe Babalola Centre for Transnational Education on the PGCert in Online Learning & Teaching.
-Here, she works with educators in Ghana, Kenya, Nigeria and South Africa to develop post-secondary Level 3 (bridging/entry into university/careers) education.
+Saima is Lecturer in Transnational Education at King’s Academy and at the Afe Babalola Centre for Transnational Education.
+She currently works on the PGCert in Online Learning & Teaching, aiming to train educators to support disadvantaged young people in Ghana, Kenya, Nigeria and South Africa to achieve their career or further education potential.
 She holds a BA in Psychology from The University of Manchester, a PGCE and QTS from UCL Institute of Education and an MSc in International Development from University of Bristol.
-She is Senior Fellow of the Higher Education Academy UK.
+She is Senior Fellow of the Higher Education Academy.

 Saima is interested in the intersections of psychology, education and development for educational access, equity, diversity and inclusion.
 She is a member of the King’s 100 Staff Panel.